ggandor/lightspeed.nvim/README.md

 ### Always a step ahead of you

-Lightspeed adds the ability of "clairvoyance" to this: it blurs the boundary between one- and two-character search, and eliminate yet more cognitive overhead, unnecessary keystrokes or interruptions.
+Lightspeed takes the next logical step, and eliminates yet more cognitive overhead, unnecessary keystrokes or interruptions, by blurring the boundary between one- and two-character search.
 The idea is to process the input incrementally - analyzing the available information after _each_ keystroke, to assist the user and offer shortcuts:

 * **jump based on partial input:** if the character is unique in the search direction, you will automatically jump after the first input (these characters